Application Flow Control and Control Structures in C#

 }

-As you can see, this is much easier to read, and there is only one conditional statement that gets executed so the code is more efficient and faster to execute.
+As you can see, this is much easier to read, and only one conditional statement gets executed, so the code is more efficient and faster to execute.
 Each section of code to execute ends with a break keyword.
 This tells the compiler that the case has ended.
 Unlike some languages, such as PHP, you cannot "fall through" case blocks if the code exists.
 You can only fall through when one case directly follows another case statement:

 C#